MindNode Triad

 1. Go ahead and select a node.

 3. Add text into the text field.
 A small note symbol will appear in your node as soon as you’re done.
-This symbol indicates that additional content is attached to this node, and if you tap/click it, you can open the note as a pop-up using the keyboard shortcut: Shift ⇧ + Command ⌘ + K.
+This symbol indicates that additional content is attached to this node, and if you tap/click it, you can open the notes pop-over.
+With an external keyboard, you can also use the keyboard shortcut: Shift ⇧ + Command ⌘ + K.

 • Mac